FIRST AND LAST DRAFT

 I self published a book (A family of shopkeepers - via blurb) about my ancestry, the result of a project to unite family here and gone through their memories and stories of my ancestors.
 It is hard to explain but I felt their presence through this journey and I continue to.

-In Feb 2020, I found this online business learning platform through my mum.
-With her never-ending guidance and support, I discovered more of my purpose in life.
+In Feb 2020, I discovered more about myself through online learning platforms.
+With my mum's never-ending guidance and support, I discovered more of my purpose in life.

 The reason I share is because part of my finding myself was also realising I see the gold in others.
 And in seeing the gold in others I have the capacity to empower others to discover what they want for themselves and their lives.